mtnygard/dawn/README.md

 Your app will be on `http://localhost:8020` and a Shadow CLJS dashboard (for monitoring builds) will be on `http://localhost:9630`

+## Staying Sane

+If you want to merge upstream changes into your application in the future, then it's best not to change the code under `framework/`.

+If you want to include other repositories as submodules, use the `vendor/` directory and add a reference in `deps.edn`.

+Of course, ordinary dependencies work just fine too.

+`dawn/src` is the intended place for your application's code.
+You'll want to rename `dawn` to your app's name.
+Or just rename it to `app`... either way is fine.

 ## Aliases

 ### Clojure